Gender Equality in Social Assistance?

 Course of action

-The research focuses on two Swiss cantons, which differ in their implementation of social assistance and gender culture.
+The research focuses on three Swiss cantons, which differ in their implementation of social assistance and gender culture.
 In each canton, an urban and a rural social service will be examined with the methodical approach of data triangulation at three levels: (1) analysis of social assistants’ practices and the experience of client’s through observations and interviews (Micro level); (2) analysis of social services norms and practices, across statistical and discourse analysis of organizational documents, focus group, and observations (Meso level); (3) discourse analysis of focus groups, documents and legal texts since the beginning of the 21st century at the municipal, cantonal and supra-cantonal levels (Macro level).
 For each of these levels, we will analyze the norms and practices of social assistance around four dimensions: access and intake, material support, personal support and sanctions.

 Looking ahead